 FATAL FLAWS SCORE

 Flood risk While the site is defended from river flooding, there is flooding risk associated with the site from run-off from the hills (sitting at the base of the hill).
 Poor

 Availability Owned by TCDC but Council has confirmed land will be sold for housing Extreme

 LONG-LIST CONSIDER ATIONS

 Size

 Topography

 Ownership

 Zoning

 Local Catchment accessibility NOT ASSESSED DUE TO THE FATAL FLAW (SITE AVAILABILITY)

 Sub-regional Catchment accessibility

 Visibility

 Vehicle accessibility

 Walkable accessibility

 TOTAL SCORE

-CONCLUSION Council has confirmed the site is to be sold for housing.

-Council has confirmed the site is to be sold for hou NOT RECOMMENDED.
+Council has confirmed the site is to be sold for housing.
+NOT RECOMMENDED.